Current Status of Public Access to SPI Forestlands:

 SPI's ownership is private property.
 Recreational use is available to individual members of the public, provided the property is treated with respect.
 We reserve the right to refuse access to anyone.
 Access is subject to California Penal Code Section 602 and California Civil Code Sections 846, 1008, and 1009.
 Please be advised that if you enter SPI's property you do so at your own risk, and SPI shall not be liable to you for any injury to person or property, in accordance with applicable state laws.

-Aside from the closure of all active logging areas, any area may be posted as closed to public access for any number of reasons including but not limited to fire danger, recovery and restoration of an areas after a wildfire, potential road damage, wildlife protection, proximity to residential areas, facility protection or current leases or permits to others.
+Aside from the closures associated with wildfire risk or active logging areas, any area may be posted as closed to public access for any number of reasons including but not limited to fire danger, recovery and restoration of an areas after a wildfire, potential road damage, wildlife protection, proximity to residential areas, facility protection or current leases or permits to others.

 Make sure you obey posted signs!